Kushal-Chandar/windows-setup/readme.md

 - Windows search -> alternative(powertoys run)

 You can revert the changes made by this script by using system restore.
-Restore using the restore point named "Before windows-setup was run"
+Restore using the restore point named "Before windows-setup was run (date and time)"

 ## Prerequistes